splash-networks/admin-panel-doc/docs/portals/omada.md

 ![Omada Controller](../assets/images/omada/controller.png)

-To create a portal go to the Portal tab and click on the New portal button.
+To create a portal go to the Portals tab and click on the New portal button.
 Enter a name for the portal and specify the business and venue.
 In Hardware select `TP-Link Omada`.
 Select the controller added in the previous step.
 Then, enter a Site ID based on which the path of the portal URL will be defined.

 ![Omada Portal](../assets/images/omada/portal-url.png)